This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 The bandages used to cover your stitches keep the areas clean and dry to prevent infection.
-A caregiver may remove the bandage soon after your procedure to check the incisions.
+A healthcare provider may remove the bandage soon after your procedure to check the incisions.

 - You will be able to drink liquids and eat certain foods once your stomach function returns.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.